Cluster Backlog Item (CBI)

 Design Jounal

-A design journal is usually created for each system/product/application.
-In the format of a logbook, it contains … all design changes that have been made.
+A design journal is created for each system/product/application.
+In the format of a logbook, it contains … all design decisions and design changes that have been made.
 For each selected and implemented solution: The reasons that led to the change, and the solution options considered (with an analysis of the pros and cons).
-The contents of the…
+The contents…